 Steve Smith email@example.com

-Religious Studies 2110
+Religious Studies 2110-01

 JUDAISM, CHRISTIANITY, ISLAM

-All three share a commitment to monotheism‑‑and not only to the bare affirmation of one holy Being, a Creator-Provider-Judge- Redeemer, but also to the kind of faithful partnership with this self-revealing God that the biblical figure Abraham exemplified.
-Beyond this agreement, however, the different experiences and emphases in these faith communities have led them to define themselves in opposition to one another and have often (though not always) fueled bitter conflict.
+The Jewish, Christian, and Islamic traditions are now often studied together as a family unit, “the religions of Abraham.”
+What kind of family do they really form?
+All three share a commitment to monotheism—and not only to belief in one holy Creator-Provider-Judge- Redeemer but also to the faithful partnership with a self-revealing God that the biblical figure Abraham exemplified.
+Beyond this agreement, however, the different experiences and priorities in these faith communities have led them to define themselves in opposition to one another and have sometimes fueled bitter conflict.
 Is conflict necessary?
 Or can these communities affirm one another while remaining true to their inspirations?
 The Jewish, Christian, and Islamic traditions are so closely connected historically and theologically that we fail in an important way to understand any of them if we do not see how to address this question about their relationship.